The two-color Soergel calculus: Non-symmetric and unbalanced Cartan matrices

 For example, when $m=3$ the evaluation of the right-blue-aligned Jones-Wenzl projector $JW_2$ from \eqref{JWnonsym} is $\a_s \a_t (\a_s + \frac{1}{x} \a_t)$.
 Since $xy=1$, this is the product $\a_s \a_t t(\a_s)$, or $\LM^{(t)}$.
 Thus one should use this Jones-Wenzl projector if the chosen Frobenius structure on $R^{s,t} \subset R$ has product-coproduct $\LM^{(t)}$.

-In particular, one can not define the category $\DG_m$ when $m$ is even and the realization is unbalanced, because $JW_{m-1}$ is not rotation-invariant.
+In particular, one cannot define the category $\DG_m$ when $m$ is even and the realization is unbalanced, because $JW_{m-1}$ is not rotation-invariant.
 When $m$ is odd, $JW_{m-1}$ is rotation-invariant under color-preserving rotations, regardless of whether the realization is balanced or not.

 In similar fashion, there are other scalars sprinkled throughout that one must keep track of.
 For instance, \eqref{ckis1} no longer holds on the nose, being true only up to scalar.
 This scalar is the difference between $\pa^s_W$ and $\ldots \pa_s \pa_t$, as is clear from tracing the proof.
 As a consequence, there will be scalars involved attaching $v_k$ to $v_l$ along $m$ colored bands, but this does not affect any of the proofs.
 It may be a worthwhile exercise for the reader to confirm the following claim.